newpavlov/rust-isp-2019/01/content.md

 - A trait object is something like `Box<Foo>` or `&Foo`
 - The data behind the reference/box must implement the trait `Foo`.
 - The concrete type underlying the trait is erased; it can't be determined.
+- Well, there is ways to downcast a trait object to a concrete type if you really need to, but usually you don't.

 ---
 ## Trait Objects